vevenom/pytorchgeonodes/README.md

 ---
 ## Updates

-- [ ] (Estimate February/March 2025)  Add integration of Gaussian Splatting into PyTorchGeoNodes.
-(The paper will be updated soon to explain the details)
+- [ ] (Estimate April/Mai 2025)  Add integration of Gaussian Splatting into PyTorchGeoNodes.
-- [x] (Estimate February/March 2025)  Add experiments for fitting objects from ScanNet scenes and data preparation scripts
+- [x] Add experiments for fitting objects from ScanNet scenes and data preparation scripts
 - [x] January 2025 - Add genetic algorithm for fitting shape parameters to target 3D objects.
-(The paper will be updated soon to explain the details)
 - [x] September 2024 - First release that includes a baseline combining coordinate descent and gradient descent for fitting shape parameters to synthetic scenes

 ---